Servebolt/servebolt-optimizer/Readme.txt

 == Changelog ==
 = 3.5.33 =
 * Support for WordPress 6.5.2 confirmed.
+* Added auto healing for environment files where if the cached filepath is incorrect, it is automatically replaced.
 * Bugfix - On some cron based jobs that do not have HTTP_USER_AGENT set, were failing on newer versions of PHP.
 Added check for 'HTTP_USER_AGENT' before trying to use it in part of the prefetching checks.

 = 3.5.32 =